Casualties of the Iraq War: Iraq Body Count project (IBC)

 An independent British-American group, the Iraq Body Count project (IBC project) compiles reported Iraqi civilian deaths resulting from war since the 2003 invasion and ensuing insurgency and civil war, including those caused directly by coalition military action, Iraqi military actions, the Iraqi insurgency, and those resulting from excess crime.
 The IBC maintains that the occupying authority has a responsibility to prevent these deaths under international law.

-The IBC project has recorded a range of at least 185,194 – 208,167 total violent civilian deaths through June 2020 in their database.
-The Iraq Body Count (IBC) project records its numbers based on a "comprehensive survey of commercial media and NGO-based reports, along with official records that have been released into the public sphere.
+The Iraq Body Count (IBC) project has recorded a range of at least 185,194 – 208,167 total violent civilian deaths through June 2020 in their database.
+The IBC project records its numbers based on a "comprehensive survey of commercial media and NGO-based reports, along with official records that have been released into the public sphere.
 Reports range from specific, incident based accounts to figures from hospitals, morgues, and other documentary data-gathering agencies."
 The IBC was also given access to the WikiLeaks disclosures of the Iraq War Logs.

 Iraq Body Count project data shows that the type of attack that resulted in the most civilian deaths was execution after abduction or capture.
-These accounted for 33% of civilian deaths and were overwhelmingly carried out by unknown actors including insurgents, sectarian militias and criminals.
-29% of these deaths involved torture.
+These accounted for 33% of civilian deaths and 29% of these deaths involved torture.
 The following most common causes of death were small arms gunfire at 20%, suicide bombs at 14%, vehicle bombs at 9%, roadside bombs at 5%, and air attacks at 5%.

 The IBC project, reported that by the end of the major combat phase of the invasion period up to April 30, 2003, 7,419 civilians had been killed, primarily by U.S. air-and-ground forces.